NoahDavey/100-days-of-code/log/r1-log.md

 Today I setup my heroku app and changed the urls in my github webhook setup.
 I have concerns about if this will work or not when it hasn't been up for a few hours (supposedly on the free tier the dynos sleep after an hour of inactivity).
 However a good win is that on a github push my heroku app went and send a telegram message!
 Woohoo, today feels like a great success

 ### R1D7
+Today didn't feel very productive.
+I have been sick and mistakenly left this till the end of my day when I was pretty recked.
+I did check that the heroku app works as expected and i think overall the accountability tracker worked decently.
+Will expand upon it in the future but for now I should move onto something else.
+I did a bid of work on my scoreboard app today and made it so that when you submit a ping pong match, that is recorded in the db.
+So a small win

 ### R1D8
 ### R1D9
 ### R1D10